Tag Archives: thrushes.

 Thrushes that do nest during the summer in the region include wood thrush and veery, as well as the hermit thrush, which is also a winter resident.

-William John Swainson, the namesake of the Swainson’s thrush, was a famous English naturalist living in the 19th century.
+William Swainson, the namesake of the Swainson’s thrush, was a famous English naturalist living in the 19th century.
 Swainson, who grew up in London but spent much of his adult life in New Zealand, excelled as an English ornithologist, malacologist, conchologist, entomologist and artist.
 Besides the thrush, eight other species of birds are named in his honor.

 Two of the other birds — Swainson’s warbler and Swainson’s hawk — are resident in the United States for at least the spring and summer months.